Cissy118/Yahtzee-Game-API/README.md

 ##Game Description:
 - Yahtzee Game is a dice game.
 The object of the game is to score points by rolling five dice to make certain combinations.
-- Each game begin with 'roll_dice'.
+- A game consists of thirteen rounds.
+Each round begin with 'roll_dice'.
 The dice can be rolled up to three times in a turn to try to make various scoring combinations.
 Each time you can choose which dice to be kept before next turn.
-- A game consists of thirteen rounds.
-After each round the player 'choose_category' to determine which scoring category is to be used for that round.
+- After each round the player 'choose_category' to determine which scoring category is to be used for that round.
 Once a category has been used in the game, it cannot be used again.
 - The scoring categories have varying point values.
 A Yahtzee is five-of-a-kind and scores 50 points; the highest of any category.
 The winner is the player who scores the most points.
 [Scoring rule is here][6].